-Amazon also has another section on their website called Amazon Warehouse.
-It consists of quality “pre-owned”, used, or open box products.
+Amazon also has another section on its website called Amazon Warehouse.
+It consists of quality “pre-owned”, used, or open-box products.
 You can get to it from the drop-down menu.
-These items are typically not new, but have gone through some sort of quality assurance testing.
+These items are typically not new but have gone through some sort of quality assurance testing.
 The products are graded in one of 4 categories:

 - Used – like new

 - Used – very good

 - Used – acceptable